bugcrowd/templates/submissions/description/server_security_misconfiguration/unsafe_cross_origin_resource_sharing/template.md

-# Unsafe Cross-Origin Resource Sharing

-## Overview of the Vulnerability

 The Cross-Origin Resource Sharing (CORS) Policy is a security control implemented by browsers to extend Same-Origin Policy (SOP) to cross domain requests via an allow list.
 However, misconfigurations can create unsafe CORS instances where cross-domain attacks can occur.
 An attacker can leverage unsafe CORS policies in the application to break the SOP and exfiltrate data or execute code on users’ browsers.

 ## Business Impact